Skill Sheet: What You Will Learn Here

 - What is a call option and put option?

-- Quantum of profit one can make in various market segments for a similar trade
+- Potential for profit in various market segments for a similar trade

 - Why trade in Options?

-Options, in the derivative market parlance, are contracts that give the buyer the right, but not the obligation, to buy or sell the underlying asset at a future date.
+The meaning of options, in the derivative market parlance, are contracts that give the buyer the right, but not the obligation, to buy or sell the underlying asset at a future date.
+So what is options trading?
 Since there is no requirement for physical deliveries, the option buyer has to pay only the prevailing premium and, by doing so, indirectly participates in the price movement of the underlying asset.
 So, if the trader expects the price of the underlying asset to rise in the near future, he should buy a call option, and if he expects it to fall, then he should buy a put option.

-There are two types of options, namely, European options and American options.
+There are two types of option in stock market, namely, European options and American options.
 European options are the ones where the buyer can exercise the option only on the maturity date.
 In the American options, the buyer can exercise the option on or before the maturity date.
 In India, we follow the European options method.
 That’s also the reason why traders see the terms CE and PE, which are the abbreviations for Call European, and Put European.

 You can do options trading only in those stocks that are listed for F&O trading by the exchange.
 For example, National Stock Exchange at present allows about 175 stocks for F&O, and traders can do options trading only in these stocks.